Pre-K Early Literacy Learning in Arkansas [Pre-K ELLA]

 Preschool teachers are a primary resource in promoting literacy in their classrooms.
 Each day they have opportunities to engage children in meaningful language and literacy experiences.

-- Advance teacher understanding of how three to five year old children develop language and literary skills and why it is important that children develop these skills.
+- Advance teacher understanding of how 3- to 5-year-old children develop language and literary skills, and why it is important that children develop these skills.

-- Present tools and techniques teachers can use in their classrooms to help children develop language and literacy skills they will need to become proficient readers and writers.
+- Present tools and techniques teachers can use in their classrooms to help children develop the language and literacy skills that children need to become proficient readers and writers.

 - Transfer Pre-K ELLA teacher training into children's everyday classroom experiences and activities.